SPAAM-community/AncientMetagenomeDir/assets/documentation/dates/README.md

 ## direct_dating_individual

 - Whether the radiocarbon date used for the ancient metagenomics study was derived from the individual.
-Eg. The sample used for the C14 dating is a rib or bone which was not used for the metagenomic analysis, but is from the same individual.
+E.g. The sample used for the C14 dating is a rib or bone which was not used for the metagenomic analysis, but is from the same individual.
 - Values for the column are:
   - `TRUE`
   - `FALSE`